rupeshbug/systemforge/README.md

 # SystemForge

-A workflow-first AI lead qualification system with deterministic routing, persisted state, and human approval.
+A workflow-first AI lead qualification system with deterministic routing, structured memory, durable state, and human review.

 SystemForge explores how AI systems can be built beyond simple prompt-response chatbots.
 Instead of letting the LLM control the entire application, the system treats AI as one step inside a controlled workflow runtime.